Francisco A. CASTELLANOS-SOSA

 About me

-I am an Economist and Data Scientist with 10+ years of experience applying economic theory in academic and government settings.
+I am an Economist and Data Scientist with 11+ years of experience applying economic theory, econometrics, and mixed-evaluation methods in organizations, academia, and data-driven consulting projects.

-I am currently a Senior Research Associate at the Texas Census Institute.
-My current research relies on estimating the Texas census undercount and its economic impact on demographic groups and regions.
+Currently, I am a Senior Research Associate at the Texas Census Institute, where I lead its Research Department and estimate the Texas census undercount and its economic impact, among other implications on Texans' lives.

-Before joining the institute, I was a Lecturer at the Bush School of Government & Public Service at Texas A&M University.
 In Mexico, I worked on evaluating public and budget programs, constructing economic development plans, designing public policy agendas, building indexes, and identifying strategic economic sectors.
-I have taught several undergraduate and graduate courses at Universidad del Valle de Mexico and the EGADE Business School.
+I also taught several undergraduate and graduate courses at the Universidad del Valle de Mexico and the EGADE Business School.

 Education